Flour de Liz

 How do I prevent the creme eggs from melting completely?

-This is why we freeze the creme eggs before baking our Creme Egg Cookies!
+This is another reason why we freeze the creme eggs before baking our Creme Egg Cookies!
 Using the Easter candy at room temperature will result in the cookies spreading and the creme egg filling oozing out of the cookies.
-They'll be very messy, but the frozen eggs will flatten, not fully melt.
+They'll be very messy, but the frozen eggs will flatten a bit (see photos), but will not fully melt.
 If you prefer a thicker creme egg filling, after wrapping the cookie dough around the creme eggs, freeze the Creme Egg Cookie dough balls and bake from frozen.
 You will need to add a minute or two to the bake time, but the creme egg will not flatten as much.

 Why did my Creme Egg Cookies spread too much?

-Can I use mini creme eggs instead of full size ones?
+Can I use mini creme eggs instead of full-sized ones?

 Yes!
-I tested these Creme Egg Cookies with the mini cream eggs too and they were great!
-You'll want to reduce the dough to about 10-12 grams when covering a mini cream egg.
+I tested these Creme Egg Cookies with the mini creme eggs too, and they were great!
+You'll want to reduce the dough to about 10-12 grams when covering a mini creme egg.

 A creme egg cookie with a bite taken out of it on a white surface with other cookies going out of frame all around it.